01100100/kreuzungen/site/src/faq.md

 - Saved routes
 - Automatic Strava updates

-When you save a route, the data is stored on the server and can be accessed by anyone with the link.
-If you don't want this and your on a desktop device, you can use the TODO:fa-link control that pops up when you press the share control.
-This will copy a *very long* link to your clipboard that has the gps data encoded in it.
-It is not shared with kreuzungen servers and can be shared with your friends exclusively in a secure way.
+**Saved Routes:** When you save a route, the data is stored on our server and can be accessed by anyone with the link.
+If you prefer to keep this information private and you're using a desktop device, you can use the URL-copy control that appears when you click the share control.
+This action copies a *lennnngthy* link to your clipboard, which contains the GPS data.
+This link is not shared with Kreuzungen's servers and can be securely shared with your friends.
+If they are using apps link whatsapp to open the link, they should unfold it first to get the full route.

-When you enable automatic updates, Kreuzungen.world stores your Strava access tokens, needed to request and update your Strava activities.
-This can be revoked at any through your [Strava settings](https://www.strava.com/settings/apps).
+**Automatic Strava Updates:** If you enable automatic updates, Kreuzungen.world stores your Strava access tokens, which are necessary to request and update your Strava activities.
+You can revoke this access at any time through your [Strava settings](https://www.strava.com/settings/apps).

 ## How can I contact you? 📨